 - Tissues and small plastic bags.
 When nature calls you gotta go, but I am a firm believer in the principle of leaving only footprints so I recommend bringing small plastic bags in which you can keep your used tissues until you can properly dispose of them.
 Ladies, keep in mind that there are few places where you can discretely do your thing as much of the terrain you will be walking through is pretty bare, and there will often be other hikers coming up after you.
 So if you see a good spot, go for it as soon as you see it (and preferably figure out a favourable wind direction, because you especially don’t want any midges up your cooch).

-- Packed lunch – on many days you walk through very remote areas with no possibilities to sit down and have lunch somewhere.
+- Packed lunch – on many days you walk through very remote areas with no possibilities to sit down and order lunch somewhere.
 Most accommodations offer a packed lunch for about 7 GBP which typically includes a sandwich, chips, a chocolate bar, a piece of fruit, fruit juice or yoghurt and small snacks like raisins.
 Check our trekking schedule below to see during which stages you’ll need to arrange a packed lunch.

 - Snacks – we usually brought two granola bars every day in addition to our lunch although on most days we ate only one of them.
 It’s nice to bring snacks because they can really help to restore your powers after endless hours of walking.